tail-call/kbb/README.md

  - [ ] Constantly lower HP in the area of enemy's spawn
  - [ ] Pixies visibly jump when they walk (shadow stays on the ground)
  - [ ] Damage numbers will display as damage is dealt
+ - [ ] Remove from squad when too far
+ - [ ] Unit highlight line will begin blinking when this happens
  - [ ] Add units to highlight continuously as button is held
  - [ ] Focus mode: unit and terrain are stacked like cards
  - [ ] Cards have actions